cshum/ginga/README.md

 Ginga is a utility module that enables a middleware based (express inspired), modular architecture for creating asynchronous JavaScript methods.

-This has been thoroughly used in several of my Node.js projects.
-While it works, may not be in the best optimised form.
-Any feedback would be greatly appreciated.

 [![Build Status](https://travis-ci.org/cshum/ginga.svg?branch=master)](https://travis-ci.org/cshum/ginga)

 ```bash